openwall/john-packages/deploy/readme.md

 At the time of this writing, `john` is known to build and work on:

-- Android NDK r23b (on ARM and X86)
 - FreeBSD (tested with 13 and later on X86)
 - Linux (kernel 6 or later recommended)
 - macOS (on ARM)